Communications and Networking

 Dynamic Spectrum Sharing and Cognitive Radio

 The static partitioning of the wireless spectrum band in current systems results in a significant waste of an increasingly scarce and valuable resource.
 Cognitive radio is an emerging technology that provides the ability for wireless devices to automatically sense the spectrum environment and dynamically tune to different channels.
 This research investigates algorithms and protocols for cognitive radios to dynamically identify and access available spectrums and to share the spectrum efficiently and securely with other wireless devices.
 We are also investigating software-defined radio implementations of cognitive radios as well as machine learning techniques to identify underutilized resources.
-Principal investigators: Yariv Ephraim, Bijan Jabbari, Brian L. Mark, Jill Nelson, Peter Paris, Zhi Tian, Kai Zeng.
+Principal investigators: Bijan Jabbari, Brian L. Mark, Jill Nelson, Peter Paris, Zhi Tian, Kai Zeng.

 Network Architectures and Protocols